 As countries around the world tentatively take the first steps towards lifting restrictions, forward-thinking suppliers are ensuring that their place in the future of the cruise industry is solidified.
 With many tried-and-tested suppliers adapting their products and services to be anti-viral, anti-microbial, health-and-safety-conscious and more, as well as new suppliers to the industry vying for their place to ensure the safety of cruise moving forwards, now is the perfect time to begin the conversation of how to get specified in the future.
 This is exactly what the panel of leading designers and architects from across the cruise industry set out to do in the second episode of Cruise Conversations – Getting Specified: Top Considerations from Top Designers.

-Hosted by Toby Walters, CEO of Cruise Ship Hospitality Expo and Cruise Ship Interiors Expo, the panel consisted of George Scammell, ASID, IIDA, Director, Interior Design & Operations, Princess Cruises & Holland America Line, Antonio Di Nenno, Architect Director, MSC Cruises, and David McCarthy, Marine Development Director, AD Associates.
+Hosted by Toby Walters, CEO of Cruise Ship Interiors, the panel consisted of George Scammell, ASID, IIDA, Director, Interior Design & Operations, Princess Cruises & Holland America Line, Antonio Di Nenno, Architect Director, MSC Cruises, and David McCarthy, Marine Development Director, AD Associates.

 The panel dived headfirst into the topic, starting with how the cruise lines find suppliers, and what new suppliers to the industry need to be thinking about.
 George Scammell stated that the key thing is networking, but put emphasis on the need for suppliers to do their homework.
 Meeting specifications & needs is crucial, along with understanding the time and cost commitment needed to certify products.
 David McCarthy added weight to this, recommending certification organisations such as Lloyd’s Register should be the first port of call for new suppliers to the industry.